-Council's Roads & Footpaths activity was affected by changes to the annual works programme and delays in the Kakanui River Bridge replacement project.
+Council's Roads & Footpaths activity was affected by changes to the annual works programme and the delayed start of the Kakanui River Bridge replacement project.

 Council's Water Supply and Wastewater activities and, to a lesser extent, Recreation Services, were impacted by the effects of general inflation on operating costs, including contractors and electricity.